forio/flow.js/documentation/graphing-overview/index.html.md

 			myThirdChart.render();
 	});

 The argument passed to the callback (`data`) is an object with the names and values of the arguments used to call the operation.

-The variable `composedData` uses these values to create an (x,y) data point to add to the data set we're graphing.
+In this example, we're assuming that these arguments are scalars whose values are input directly by the user.
+The variable `composedData` uses these values to create a new (x,y) data point.
+Then, we need to explicitly add (`push`) this new data point onto the data set we're graphing.

 <a name="example"></a>
 **Putting it all together.**